 The 10 Best Chinese Chefs Knives

-This wiki has been updated 30 times since it was first published in October of 2016.
+This wiki has been updated 31 times since it was first published in October of 2016.
 Also known as caidaos, Chinese chefs' knives are very different from the butcher's cleavers they resemble, and serve nearly as many functions as Western designs.
 Known for their incredibly sharp edges, they're highly versatile, ideal for prepping large amounts of vegetables, crushing garlic and similar foods, and carving the thinnest slices of meat and fish, whether raw or cooked.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes